BenjWilley/Old-Website/README.md

-Hi, Im Benjamin Willey, a junior Computer Engineering student at Texas A&M.
+Welcome, I'm Benjamin Willey, a junior Computer Engineering student at Texas A&M.

-This website is mainly for fun, but also, its for learning and experimenting.
+This website is mainly for fun, but also, it's for learning and experimenting.

 Short term website goals I want to achieve